Peter V. Neffenger

-Peter Vance Neffenger (born 1955) is a United States Coast Guard Admiral and public servant who served as Administrator of the Transportation Security Administration from July 2015 to January 20, 2017.
+Peter Vance Neffenger (born 1955) is a retired United States Coast Guard vice admiral and public servant who served as Administrator of the Transportation Security Administration from July 2015 to January 20, 2017.

 Education

 Neffenger earned a B.A. from Baldwin Wallace University.
 He holds an MPA from Harvard University, an MA in National Security and Strategic Studies from the United States Naval War College, and an MA in Business Management from Central Michigan University.